openfl/lime/README.md

 - The lime GL wrapper code is based on WebGL Api.
 It matches very closely.
 Including types and constants.
 - The lime native parts were forked from [nme](http://github.com/haxenme/nme) (native media engine) and merged into  openfl-native - but now (and lastly) been merged into lime and joined forces to create an agnostic, cross platform starting point to widen the haxe landscape for all frameworks and framework developers.
+- See the wiki for a 1.0 wrapper [roadmap](https://github.com/openfl/lime/wiki/lime-wrapper-1.0-Roadmap).

 Expect docs, diagrams and breakdowns of how to get started using lime soon.
 See the examples/ folder for the basics for now.